Kuks04/HookahWebstore/README.md

 What I did

-I developed this website from scratch, used a template for design, took all the 4K pictures with my Nikon D3100 and implemented SEO optimization for enhanced visibility.
+I developed backend from scratch, used a template for design, took all the 4K pictures with my Nikon D3100 and implemented SEO optimization for enhanced visibility.

 Summary